Genre filmmaking resource

 - Clues in the ‘Big print’.
-The Big print is pretty much everything except dialogue- from character descriptions to what is in the scene- props or significant objects and even the technical direction e.g. fade to black.
+The Big print is pretty much everything except dialogue- from character descriptions to what is in the scene (i.e props, significant objects and important moments).
 Everyone who works on a film uses the script to give them the information they need, so you need to include all this for the reader.

 Have a look at the marked up script for ‘The New Kid’ below.

 Using this as a guide, have a go at marking up your own script.

 2.2 Create a storyboard

 Have a look at the storyboard for ‘The New Kid’ below.